BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 • understand the regulation of the biochemical functions of the human body at the molecular, cellular and systemic level.

-• know the mechanisms of conservation, transfer and expression of genetic information, the mechanism of action of hormones and their role in the homeostasis of the organism, the biochemical specificity of various tissues and systems as well as the biochemical issues of special importance such as nutrition and exercise.
+• know the mechanisms of conservation, transfer and expression of genetic information, the mechanism of action of hormones and their role in the homeostasis of the organism, the biochemical properties of various tissues and systems as well as biochemical subjects of special importance such as nutrition and exercise.

-• distinguish the laboratory pathological picture from the normal one and propose a diagnosis for the treatment of basic metabolic diseases.
+• distinguish between the pathological and the physiological laboratory results and suggest a diagnosis or treatment for basic metabolic diseases.

-• analyzes and processes the results of basic biochemical analyses
+• analyze and process the results of basic biochemical analyses

 • cooperate with his fellow students in the context of a laboratory environment for performing basic biochemical analyzes and processing their results.